Welcome to the product training for AC40 audiometer. On this page you will find an overview of all the available training materials and support.

 There is a variety of tests available with speech testing with the basic speech audiometry being an assessment of the reception, discrimination and recognition of speech.
 Reception refers to the level at which the patient can hear speech is present, discrimination refers to the level at which the patient can discriminate between words, while recognition refers to the level at which the patient can recognize and recall the word.

 More advanced speech testing takes into account how speech is understood in the presence of noise, with various noise types such as white noise, speech noise, babble noise, or running speech as noise source and provide information about the signal-to-noise ratio (SNR) at which the patient can understand speech.
 Other components such as the placement of the speech signal in relation to the noise source and the tonal differences between the speech signal and the masking signal, is some of the things incorporated into more advance speech testing.

-Speech detection threshold (SDT) refers to the level at which the patient can hear speech is present in 50% of the cases.
-The speech detection threshold can be used as a cross-check of the air conduction audiometry and should closely agree with the PTA (Pure Tone Average).
-The PTA can be calculated in different ways but is usually the average of thresholds obtained at 500, 1000, and 2000 Hz.
-It is generally accepted that if the PTA and the SRT is within ± 6 dB of each other the accordance is good, if it is ±7 to 12 dB it is adequate, and if it is ±13 or more, it is poor.
+The speech detection threshold (SDT) is the level at which speech is audible to a person in 50% of the cases.
+It serves as a valuable cross-check for air conduction audiometry, and should closely align with the pure tone average (PTA).
+The PTA is typically calculated by averaging the thresholds obtained at 500, 1000, and 2000 Hz.
+A difference between the PTA and SDT of ±6 dB is good, ±7 to 12 dB is adequate, while ±13 dB or more is poor.

 Note: Speech detection threshold is sometimes referred to as speech reception threshold abbreviated - SRT, not to be confused with speech recognition threshold, abbreviated - SRT.
 For that matter the term speech detection threshold is used and abbreviated – SDT.